falkaer/the-guide/m1_memory_hierarchies/s3_immediate_gpu_computation.md

 what that is right now, just know that it is not just implemented suboptimally, but even without more than 32 threads.
 I did however cheat a little bit and use shared memory, to make it a bit faster.
-Don't worry about shared memory, I will introduce it in 3️⃣.
+Don't worry about shared memory, I will introduce it later on.

 <figure markdown>
 ![Image](../figures/immediate_softmax_benchmark.png){ width="800" }